Flex those muscles readers, it’s time to check out the best beat em up games of the year!

 But the question remains; which are the best beat em up games on the scene?

-Which titles are we still reaching for in 2022, and which games make us want to wear double denim and beat back the local thugs?
+Which titles are we still reaching for today, and which games make us want to wear double denim and beat back the local thugs?

 Let’s find out!